is-a-dev/register/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The CNAME record doesn't contain any slash.
 - [ ] There's enough information at the `owner` field.
    - You should have your email presented.
 If you don't want to share email, you can leave email an empty string (`""`) and add any other social such as Discord/Twitter/etc.
+- [ ] You've added it under the directory "domains"

 <!--  Feel free to join the discord server for any help to talk to other developers :) - https://discord.gg/PZCGHz4RhQ -->